 The workshop will also feature a presentation by Nick Ziter, of SunFarm Community Solar in Putney.
 Ziter said his presentation will focus on Vermont’s group net metering laws.

 He said the state allows group net metering, which he described as multiple households using the solar electricity from the solar panels on someone else’s home.
 Ziter said a community of people come to an arrangement to share the solar electricity and split the bill fairly.

-He compared it to community
+He compared it to community supported agriculture (or CSA).

 Ziter said he is starting a solar farm with a 150-watt solar panel that allows community members to invest in the project and then receive a credit for the solar power on their electric bills.
 Ziter hopes to serve 25 Vermont homes and is currently looking for subscribers.

 He also plans to host a similar presentation on this subject matter at 7 p.m. at Putney Public Library on Thursday, Oct.
 18.

 Other workshop presenters and installers will include Southern Vermont Renewable Energy, Integrated Solar, Solar Source of Keene, N.H., and Co-op Power, of Greenfield, Mass.
 Cameron said BCP has been hosting workshops regarding various kinds of renewable energy over the past 10 years.
 This is the fourth solar workshop of its kind, he said.

 Cameron said water heating is the second-largest energy expense in Vermont homes, accounting for 15 to 20 percent of a typical household’s annual energy use.
 Solar hot water systems can reduce annual hot water heating costs by 50 percent or more, while cutting carbon pollution by more than two-and-a-half tons.